claydergc/loam_velodyne_kitti/README.md

 # loam_velodyne_kitti
-loam velodyne tested with the KITTI dataset
+ This package is a simple modified copy of [loam_velodyne git repository](https://github.com/laboshinl/loam_velodyne) from **laboshinl** to work with the KITTI dataset.

 How to build:

 ```